Tom Bass Sculpture Studio School

 1A Clara Street, Erskineville, NSW, Australia

-Sat 18 & Sun 19 April, 2026
+Sat 18 & Sun 19 July

-A unique opportunity to immerse yourself in the world of alabaster carving and learn from popular guest teacher Carol Crawford.
 Carol is a specialist alabaster sculptor who interprets the raw stone to create soft, interlocking organic forms.
-For this weekend course Carol will guide you on the use of different hand tools, finishing/ polishing techniques, and how to realise a beautiful soft abstracted form out of the rough stone you have chosen.
+Carol will be assisted by artist Elena Murgia, who is a specialist stone carver.
+For this weekend course Carol and Elena will guide you on the use of different hand tools, finishing/ polishing techniques, and how to realise a beautiful soft abstracted form out of the rough stone you have chosen.
+Please note that this is an intermediate course – some sculpture or stone carving experience is necessary to get the most out of this course.